Nursing Degree Program

 - Successful completion of the pre-nursing core course work with a grade of “C” or better and can only be repeated once for grade improvement, including BI 231 Anatomy and Physiology I and BI 232 Anatomy and Physiology II.

-- All attempted cognate courses must be completed with a “C” or better and can only be repeated once for grade improvement once admitted to the program, these include:
+- All attempted cognate courses must be completed with a “C” or better before graduation from the BSN program:

 - PS 111 Psychology